andrewchristman/andrewchristman.github.io/_pages/portfolio.md

 (in progress)

-These samples demonstrate task-based documentation, conceptual explanation, and beginner tutorial writing for non-technical audiences.
+These samples demonstrate task-based documentation, beginner tutorial writing, and conceptual explanation for non-technical audiences.